monpeco/prototypes-using-node.js/module1/intro-BackEnd.md

 HTTP request messages consist of a request line, an optional header and an optional message body.

+HTTP Request message have:
+1. A request Line
+  * Request Method (GET, POST, PUT or DELETE)
+  * A URI (where the request is made)
+  * HTTP Version
+2. A Header (optional)
+3. A Message Body (optional).
+If is a POST request, the data of the form will be here

 ![format](https://prod-edxapp.edx-cdn.org/assets/courseware/v1/d304e594309d9e7b493cd7cb8a98ed5b/asset-v1:Microsoft+DEV280x+4T2017+type@asset+block/HTTP_Request_Message.png)

 ### The Request Line